-- Six live classes, where Ken and I will present some of our go-to gardening strategies
+- Six live 90-minute classes to attend in real time or watch afterward, where Ken and I will present some of our go-to gardening strategies

-- A recorded version of one of my most popular lectures: “Gardening for the Birds”
+- A recorded version of one of Ken’s most popular lectures: “The Scentual Garden: Fragrance for Every Season”

 - Monthly to-do lists to help you focus on what’s most important, for greater success

-It’s an opportunity to learn new strategies and perspectives, get more joy out of your garden, and enjoy the company of a supportive online gardening community led by two quirky gardeners you may know from our lively segments on my long-running public radio show and podcast, “A Way to Garden,” where Ken is a regular.
-Want to get in on the knowledge-sharing, and make this your best fall of gardening yet?
+The club is an opportunity to learn new strategies and perspectives, get more joy out of your garden, and enjoy the company of a supportive online gardening community led by two quirky gardeners you may know from our lively segments on my long-running public radio show and podcast, “A Way to Garden,” where Ken is a regular.
+Want to get in on the knowledge-sharing, and make this your best gardening season yet?
 We want to help you do it—whether you’re just starting out, or building on decades of experience.

-What You’ll Learn in Our Six Live Classes Together
+What You’ll Learn in Our 6 Live Classes Together